peopledoc/vault-cli/README.md

 Options:
-  -U, --url TEXT               URL of the vault instance --verify / --no-verify       Verify HTTPS certificate -c, --certificate-file PATH  Certificate to connect to vault.
+  -U, --url TEXT               URL of the vault instance --verify / --no-verify       Verify HTTPS certificate --ca-bundle PATH             Location of the bundle containing the server
+                               certificate to check against.
+  -c, --certificate-file PATH  Certificate to connect to vault.
 Configuration
                                file can also contain a "certificate" key.
   -T, --token-file PATH        File which contains the token to connect to